Wednesday, June 5, 2024

 3. Cluster Sampling: In cases where the population is divided into clusters (such as neighborhoods), they can use cluster sampling to select clusters randomly and include all properties within those clusters in the sample.

-4. Weighting: They can apply weighting techniques to adjust the influence of different properties in the sample to reflect better the overall population, which is particularly useful when specific population segments are underrepresented in the sample.
+4. Weighting: They can apply weighting techniques to adjust the influence of different properties in the sample to better reflect the overall population, which is particularly useful when specific population segments are underrepresented in the sample.

 Employing these techniques and ensuring that the sales sample represents the population can help analysts create a more robust and reliable model.